Jagriti-dixit/CS229_Project_Final/src/cnn_dl/README.md

 ```

 The code directory includes the following directories and files
-    1. ./src/cnn_model.py – This is the primary script for training or loading the CNN model and for inference.
+1. cnn_model.py – This is the primary script for training or loading the CNN model and for inference.
-    2. ./models/ - This directory includes saved models from the best results callbacks (including best accuracy and least loss).
+2. models/ - This directory will be populated by saved models from the best results callbacks (including best accuracy and least loss).
-    3. ./logs/ – This directory is the output of the tensorboard loggings for a visual graphical interpretation of the run.
+3. logs/ – This directory will contain the output of the tensorboard loggings for a visual graphical interpretation of the run.

 ## Environment Setup ##